MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 2. After you choose a file, select the **Save to Robot** button.
 A message pops up to confirm the file is being saved.
 3. Once the upload is complete, you can confirm your file has been saved by clicking the **Populate Audio List** or **Populate Image List** button.
 Scroll through the list to find the file you just saved.

-### Playing or displaying a file
+### Playing audio files

-1. Click the **Populate Audio List** or **Populate Image List** button to get a list of the current files saved to your robot.
+1. Click the **Populate Audio List** button to get a list of the current audio files saved to your robot.
-2. Choose the listed file to play or display.
+2. Choose the listed file to play.
-3. Click the **Play Clip** or **Display Image** button.
-You should immediately hear Misty play the audio clip or see the image appear on her screen.
+3. Click the **Play Clip** button to hear Misty play the clip, or click the **Play Clip in Browser** button to hear it in your browser.

+### Displaying and downloading images
+1. Click the **Populate Image List** button to get a list of the current image files saved to your robot.
+2. Choose the listed file to display or download.
+3. Click the **Display Image on Robot** button to see the image appear on Misty's screen, or click the **Show Image Below** button to view the image in your browser.
+4. Click the **Download Image** button to download the chosen image to your computer.

 ### Deleting a custom audio or image file from Misty